tonyriverms/DoNetExtensions/README.md

 **Usage**: Currently all methods are under the same namespace as the classes they extend.
 Therefore just add reference to the extension library (enter "**Install-Package DoNetExtensions**" in the nuget package manager), import the standard namespaces like "System.Collections" as usual, and then benefit from the added methods.

 Each method may have multiple overloads.
 We are unable to present them one by one here, but these methods are very intuitive and have full XML documentation.
 We carefully tag _AggressiveInlining_ attribute to "short" extensions to avoid impacting performance.
-Currently version includes

 By category: